raegar/library-system/README.md

 # library-system
-A seed project of OOPD Assignment 010 Task 3 - SOLID Principles
+A seed project for OOPD Assignment 010 Task 3 - SOLID Principles